up42/up42-py/docs/05_cli.md

 up42 job -h
 ```

-Create a run a new job with parameters defined in a json file (see [typical usage](04_typical_usage.md) for an example):
+Create and run a new job with parameters defined in a json file (see [typical usage](04_typical_usage.md) for an example):
 ```bash
 up42 workflow create-and-run-job input_parameters.json --track
 ```

 After running the command to persist the job you can download the quicklooks from
-job in current working directory:
+job in current working directory (note that not all data blocks support quicklooks):
 ```bash
 up42 job download-quicklooks .
 ```